ModleIory/python/readme.md

 * I wanna import something to a.py , the peer directory of a.py is in the sys.path, so ,just import as package,no need to deal them

 * python import must import to a document instead of directory  ....

+* os.path.dirname(fu) #get which directory fu is in  os.path.join(a,b) # link path a and b => os.path.isfile  os.path.isdir os.path.exist

+*

 ### Django==1.11.1